mousepawmedia/devdocs/network/source/tools/sphinx.rst

 Adding a New File
 ----------------------------

-To add a new file to your documentation, in Atom, go to :menuselection:`File → New File`.
-Press :kbd:`Ctrl + S` and save the file in the :file:`docs/source` folder (or a subfolder thereof) with the :code:`.rst` extension.
+To add a new file to your documentation, create a file in the :file:`docs/source` directory (or a subdirectory thereof) with the :code:`.rst` extension.

 A good filename should be all lowercase, with underscores where necessary.
 For